 Furthermore, why did so many of Inger’s clients walk away with the impression that both versions were cut at the same time?
-Look at them, it clearly isn’t the case!
+Looking at them, it clearly isn’t the case.

 The most recent set of silhouettes I’ve seen by Ingar Eidem, being cut in 1984.